Release family

 See how agent behavior quality matters once work moves through tests, approvals, and review.

-Inspect the full public model index and release details.
+Inspect the full public release index and release details.

 Return to the top-level stack overview.

-The model story is most useful when it explains why Lexopedia can reason more deeply and why AgentFoundry can support more reliable long-horizon software work.
+The release story is most useful when it explains why Lexopedia can reason more deeply and why AgentFoundry can support more reliable long-horizon software work.